Saint-Ambroise station

-Saint-Ambroise ([sɛ̃t‿ɑ̃bʁwaz]) is a station on line 9 of the Paris Métro, located in the 11th arrondissement of Paris.
-It is under the Boulevard Voltaire.
+Saint-Ambroise ([sɛ̃t‿ɑ̃bʁwaz]) is a station on Line 9 of the Paris Métro, located in the 11th arrondissement of Paris.
+It is under Boulevard Voltaire.

 Location

 The station is located under Boulevard Voltaire, northwest of the Rue Saint-Ambroise exit.
 Oriented along a north-west / south-east axis, it is situated between the Oberkampf and the Voltaire stations.